Eyelid Surgery – Blepharoplasty

-Blepharoplasty patients should consult with their surgeon for both pre and post operation requirements.
+Blepharoplasty patients should consult with their surgeon for both pre- and post-operation requirements.
 In some cases, your doctor may not want you to eat or drink prior to the operation.
-If a general anesthetic is used, an overnight hospital stay may be necessary.

 Surgery can be done separately on either the upper or lower eyelids, at the same time on both the upper and lower eyelids, or with a face, neck, eyebrow, or forehead lift.
 If both the upper and lower lids are being done, the surgery can take up to three hours.

-A cosmetic eyelid procedure is performed similarly to dental surgery in that you will be injected with an anesthetic or given an oral or intravenous sedative to numb the surgical area.
+A cosmetic eyelid procedure is performed similarly to dental surgery in that you will be injected with an anesthetic to numb the surgical area and be given an oral or intravenous sedative.
 The anesthetic or sedative will not put you to sleep, but it will help you relax and eliminate any feeling of pain.
 Since you are not unconscious, you may feel some pressure sensation.
-Learn more about what to expect during surgery at medlineplus.gov.
+For more information about blepharoplasty, please don't hesitate to contact us.

 The Recovery Process